 Ten years later, our original group of 37 Philadelphia congregations has grown to more than 100 across ten Pennsylvania counties.
 As we celebrate this milestone anniversary, we invite active member congregations and faith communities, individual members, community leaders, and partner organizations to join us in continuing to build a POWERful statewide movement for racial and economic justice on a livable planet.

-Our celebration will last through ten months, September through June — check this space for many opportunities to be part of POWER's history and future!
+Our celebration will last all year long — check this space for many opportunities to be part of POWER's history and future!